العربية

 Elbow arthroplasty aims to restore a painless, functional arc of motion in patients with inflammatory or degenerative arthritis.
 Success relies on meticulous patient selection, understanding of the complex ginglymoarthrodial biomechanics, and precise surgical execution.
 This guide covers the historical evolution, anatomical considerations, and step-by-step surgical techniques for modern semiconstrained and unconstrained elbow prostheses, providing orthopedic surgeons with evidence-based protocols for optimal patient outcomes.

-Although extremity arthroplasty has been performed for over 150 to 200 years, the elbow remains one of the most unforgiving joints to reconstruct.
+Although extremity arthroplasty has been performed for over 150 to 200 years, the elbow remains one of the most unforgiving, anatomically complex, and biomechanically demanding joints to reconstruct.
 To date, no single arthroplasty design has been developed that universally meets the needs of every patient with a disabled elbow joint.
-The primary goal—restoration of a painless, functional arc of elbow motion in active individuals with inflammatory or degenerative arthritis—is often incomplete.
+The primary goal—restoration of a painless, functional arc of elbow motion in active individuals with inflammatory or degenerative arthritis—is often incomplete due to the inherent constraints of the soft-tissue envelope and the extraordinary forces transmitted across the articulation.

 Historical Evolution of Elbow Reconstruction

 The historical development of elbow arthroplasty can be viewed through four distinct eras, as originally categorized by Coonrad.
-Understanding these eras provides critical insight into the biomechanical rationale behind modern implant designs.
+Understanding these eras provides critical insight into the biomechanical rationale behind modern implant designs and the etiology of historical failures.

 Era 1: Resection and Anatomical Arthroplasty (1885–1947)